chhjel/HealthCheck/README.md

 By default frontend scripts with versions matching the nuget package version are fetched from unpkg.com.
 Alternatively use one of the following methods to bundle the frontend with the project:

-#### Using the Toolkit.WebUI.Assets nuget package
+#### Using the QoDL.Toolkit.WebUI.Assets nuget package

-The fastest and easiest way is to add the `Toolkit.WebUI.Assets` nuget package.
+The fastest and easiest way is to add the `QoDL.Toolkit.WebUI.Assets` nuget package.
 The package contains all frontend assets, will load them into memory and configure the ui to use them.
 Requires a few extra mb of memory but makes it easy to update.
 Does not include the summary scripts for metrics and release notes (see below).

 #### Manual configuration